 The romance genre has been been written off by people who haven’t deigned to touch a mass market paperback since the 70s, but after reading Thérèse, the next time I saw a fictional man take major interest in contraception to protect the health and happiness of the woman he loved was in Courtney Milan’s The Countess Conspiracy, a historical romance novel.
 The romance genre — especially in recent years — has taken readers to some radical places while still delivering the promised Happily Ever After (or Happily For Now).
 That’s not to say that romance has reached the unproblematic promised land (and my own reading, including this list, needs some work), but I’ve been impressed by how authors and readers routinely fight it out to advance the field.
 It’s worth taking a chance on if you’re at all interested.

-My local libraries use the wonderful Libby app for distributing e-books; I’m even able to borrow free library books in Kindle format.
+My local libraries use the wonderful Libby app for distributing e-books and audiobooks; I’m even able to borrow free library books in Kindle format.
 Hoopla is another app that offers access to free library e-books, as is cloudLibrary.
 Many libraries allow you to sign up for e-book access online, so you may be able to get into the library borrowing game from home.